(1985, Aberystwyth), I went on to pursue postgraduate research on the

-orefield, in which multiple phases of mineralisation involving not only
+orefield than the literature suggested, in which multiple phases of mineralisation involving not only

 Pb and Zn but also more exotic elements like Co, Ni and Sb have